stfc/docker-and-gh-actions-for-ml/docs/1-setting-up-git-flow.md

     When you release version 1.0.0, you're essentially announcing to the world that you will adhere to the SemVer guidelines going forwards.

+## What makes a good commit?

+Before we dive into our practical exercise, it's worth first talking about what makes a particular git commit _good_, and what makes one _bad_.

+It's sometimes tempting to use commit messages like "updated /hello endpoint" or "Changes to backend", but really these messages don't convey a lot of information that's really useful to someone trying to understand what's going on in a repository.

+Here are a few tips on creating the most useful commit messages you can:

+- **Be specific** - If someone reads a commit that says "changes to backend", the first thing we want to know is: what changes did you make!
+By being as specific as possible, it makes it massively easier to trace back through a commit history and find where a particular feature was added (or conversely where it was broken!).
+For an example of this, think about "Add date filtering to /hello endpoint".
+Now someone who's wondering why the date filtering isn't working can look through the history and immediately pick out the commit that they need!
+- **Explain intent** - We can see into the commit and look at what files you changed and how - the important thing to get across in your commit message is _why_ you made the changes that you did.
+For instance, instead of saying "Changes to backend"
+- **Be consistent** - It's not particularly important which specific format you use for your commits. whether you choose to phrase your commits like "Add x to y" or "Added x to y" (although there are endless debates online) doesn't really make any change anything about anything!
+As with the code itself, the important thing is to be consistent - choose an approach and stick to it (and make sure that other people stick to it as well).

 ## Cloning the repo

 Now that we've got the theory out the way, let's get started!